Skip to main content

 • CVE ID: The unique identifier for each CVE.
 Clicking this opens detailed CVE information.

-• Severity: The severity rating of the CVE, indicating how critical the vulnerability is.
+• Severity (highest): The severity rating of the CVE, indicating how critical the vulnerability is.

 • Known exploits: Shows if a CVE has a published exploit.
 Entries display the source (CISA or vendor).
 CISA entries link directly to the CISA Known Exploited Vulnerabilities Catalog.